Kidney disease: Causes

 Causes of kidney disease include deposition of the Immunoglobulin A antibodies in the glomerulus, administration of analgesics, xanthine oxidase deficiency, toxicity of chemotherapy agents, and a long-term exposure to lead or its salts.
-Chronic conditions that can produce nephropathy include systemic lupus erythematosus, diabetes mellitus and high blood pressure (hypertension), which lead to diabetic nephropathy and hypertensive nephropathy, respectively.
+Chronic conditions that can produce nephropathy include systemic lupus erythematosus, as well as diabetes mellitus and high blood pressure (hypertension), which lead to diabetic nephropathy and hypertensive nephropathy, respectively.

+Autosomal dominant polycystic kidney disease

+Autosomal dominant polycystic kidney disease (ADPKD) is the most common genetic disease, affecting a half million Americans.
+The clinical phenotype can result from at least two different gene defects.
+One gene that can cause ADPKD has been located on the short arm of chromosome 16.